-This recipe was first published in November 2021 and edited in Sept 2022.-

 Sometimes, we crave stuff …like mutton curry!
 Oh how I’ve had mutton on my mind many times this year.
 This is my go to recipe.
 I hope it works for you too!

 I have a stove top pressure cooker.
 In this recipe, I use it to pre-cook and tenderize the mutton.
-I only pressure cook it for 15 minutes.
+I only pressure cook it for 20 minutes.
 It cuts down overall cooking time of the curry.
 I’m used to this process.
-We start by pressure cooking 1kg boneless mutton cubes with half cup water for 15 mins.
-Set it aside (with the liquid and everything).
+We start by pressure cooking 1kg boneless mutton cubes with a cup water for 20 mins.
+Remove mutton and liquid and set aside.

 Next I add in some ginger and garlic paste and fry that off for a bit.
-Remember these are raw ingredients which you want to cook off for a bit.
+Remember these are raw ingredients which you want to cook off for a bit but be careful not to burn.

-In goes the curry powder + garam masala paste (add some oil here if you think not enough) as we cook down this paste.
-In goes the pressure cooked mutton (with liquid) and mixed evenly.
+In goes the curry/chilli powder + garam masala paste (add some oil here if you think not enough) as we cook down this paste till the oil separates.
+In goes the pressure cooked mutton (with the liquid) and mixed evenly.

-After everything is tossed well and all the curry paste is nicely coating each mutton cube, we add in the tomatoes and water.
+After everything is tossed well I add in the tomatoes and water.

 At this point we are halfway thru and our mutton dreams are going to be coming true.
-Once water is boiling, lower to a simmer and cover wok.
-Let cook for 20mins.
+I let it cook for 20mins on a small boil.
 Then, mix and add in potatoes.
-Continue cooking covered for 15-20 mins.
+Continue cooking for 15-20 mins.

 Add coconut milk and salt.
 Taste and DONE.
 This is the recipe that works for us and I can’t wait to make it again for us.